anil-kumar-99/React-Assignment-Quiz-App/README.md

 **Features**

 Fetches questions from a mock REST API using fetch.
-Timer for each question (e.g., 30 seconds) with automatic submission on timeout.
+Timer for each question  with automatic submission on timeout.
 Shows one question at a time and calculates the score at the end.
 Submit button for manual answer submission.
 Restart quiz functionality.